konsnos/Battleship/README.md

 An example Console program is included that can run the plug in.
 The plug in has also been tested in Unity and seems to work.

 ## Todo
-* Add more strategies for AI
+* Add another AI with parity https://www.datagenetics.com/blog/december32011/
 * Check multiple players

 ## How to use